What you will need

 - Open the hood and disconnect the negative battery terminal.

-- Remove two torx T-25 bolts on each side of the steering wheel.
+- Remove two Torx T-25 bolts on each side of the steering wheel.

 - Pry out the plastic cover at the bottom of the steering wheel.
 This will expose the airbag connector.
 Disconnect the yellow airbag connector and horn wire.

-- Remove the airbag from Honda steering wheel by pulling it out.
+- Remove the airbag from the Honda steering wheel by pulling it out.
 Keep your body 2ft away from the airbag.
 Handle your Honda airbag with care.

 - Install new airbag in reverse order.